How to Keep Your Child Safe Around Dogs (and Vice Versa)

-A child with a dog is about the most beautiful thing anyone can imagine.
-Best friends through thick and thin, totally loyal to each other no matter what.
+A child with a dog is about the most beautiful thing anyone can imagine—best friends through thick and thin, totally loyal to each other no matter what.
 Dogs are man's best friend for a reason; we love them and they love us.
 However, sometimes terrible things happen with even the most gentle dogs.
 This is usually because humans and dogs don't speak the same language.
-Most bites happen because of miscommunication between human and canine.
-It doesn't have to be that way, though, and with a little bit of knowledge you can go a long way toward ensuring that your family never has to go through it.
+Most bites happen simply because of miscommunication.
+It doesn't have to be that way, though, and a little bit of knowledge can help ensure that your family never has to go through it.

 Dog Behavior Interpretation Chart

-What Are The Signs Your Dog Has Had Enough?
+What Are the Signs a Dog Has Had Enough of Your Child?